xiongrxchn/IntelBri.github.io/index.md

 #### Signal smoothing

-To discover important patterns in our data while leaving out unimportant things (i.e., noise), the teams apply moving average to smooth the accelerometer signals.
+To discover important patterns in our data while leaving out the noise, the team applies moving average to smooth the accelerometer signals.
 The smoothing goal is to produce slow changes in value to reflect data trends.

 ### 3.4 Pavement defect patterns